OneDrive/onedrive-api-docs/docs/rest-api/api/inferenceclassification_list_overrides.md

 # List overrides

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Get the overrides that a user has set up to always classify messages from certain senders in specific ways.
+Get the [Focused Inbox](../resources/manage_focused_inbox.md) overrides that a user has set up to always classify messages from certain senders in specific ways.

 Each override corresponds to an SMTP address of a sender.
 Initially, a user does not have any overrides.
 ## Permissions